Follow these guidelines to deliver the best team and client experience.

 - Customize your instant notification settings so you can stay informed and respond promptly.
 For example, we recommend subscribing to notifications for document uploads after most files have been provided.

-- Use the activity feeds available in-app to monitor and control an engagement’s progress.
+- Use the activity feed view in your Dashboard to monitor an engagement’s progress.

 - Flag requests to leave yourself a reminder for your next team discussions or client meetings.
 Flags are private and visible only to the user who creates them.